Mexico–United States border crisis: Background

 The agents of the US Border Patrol (USBP), a federal law enforcement agency, are tasked with deterring, detecting, and apprehending any person crossing into the US illegally at any point not designated as a port of entry by the US attorney general.
 Additionally, agents interdict and seize contraband smuggled into the US through non-ports of entry.
 USBP agents are both immigration and customs officials.
 Border security and immigration policy has been a wedge issue in politics for a long time.
-In 1996, the Illegal Immigration Reform and Immigrant Responsibility Act was passed which expedited the deportation of immigrants who were detained crossing the border.
-After the terrorist attacks of September 11, 2001, more aggressive immigration laws were implemented which gave more power to the USBP.
+In 1996, the Illegal Immigration Reform and Immigrant Responsibility Act was passed, which expedited the deportation of immigrants who were detained crossing the border.
+After the terrorist attacks of September 11, 2001, more aggressive immigration laws were implemented, which gave more power to the USBP.

-Violence is a leading causes of immigration north to the United States.
+Violence is a leading cause of immigration north to the United States.
 According to the GAO, the ATF found that 70% of firearms recovered and submitted for tracing in Mexico from 2014 through 2018 were "U.S. sourced".
 An estimated 200,000 to 500,000 weapons smuggled across the U.S.-Mexico border every year.
 In El Salvador 49% of the illegal weapons come from the United States.
 In Honduras 45% of guns recovered at crime scenes traced to the United States.
 In 2021, the Mexican government sued U.S. gun makers seeking to hold them liable for harms inflicted by Mexican drug cartels in the ongoing drug war.

-American interference in Latin America (including through regime change) have also contributed to instability that has caused emigration.
+American interference in Latin America (including through regime change) has also contributed to instability that has caused emigration.

 Deaths along the border

 The International Organization for Migration (IOM) documented 686 deaths and disappearances of migrants crossing the U.S.-Mexico border in 2022, making it the deadliest land route for migrants worldwide.
 This is a stark surge compared to when the USBP reported 294 migrant deaths in the fiscal year 2017 (ending September 30, 2017), which was lower than in 2016 (321), and any year during the period 2003–2014.
 Some of the leading causes are exposure (including heat stroke, dehydration, and hyperthermia).
-Many recent deaths and disappearances have been linked to the record-breaking heat and therefore hazardous crossing conditions of the Sonoran and Chihuahuan Deserts.
+Many recent deaths and disappearances have been linked to the record-breaking heat and, therefore, hazardous crossing conditions of the Sonoran and Chihuahuan Deserts.
 However, rates of migrant deaths and disappearances have only increased in recent years.

-According to the estimates by group Border Angels, about 10,000 people have died in their attempt to cross border since 1994.
+According to the estimates by the group Border Angels, about 10,000 people have died in their attempt to cross the border since 1994.
 However, the statistics mentioned above reflect only known deaths and do not include estimates for those who have never been found.
 Some migrant deaths may go unreported even when they are brought to the attention of officials.
 In a recent interaction between WOLA and Border Patrol officials, the agency claims to have found 640 deceased migrants between October 2022 and August 2023.
 Yet, this still reflects an undercount.
 There have been minimal efforts from local law enforcement agencies to keep accurate and robust tracking of migrant deaths.
 Additionally, there is inadequate infrastructure to identify and return remains to families.